 - In Kenya mechanization is limited/mainly labour intensive whereas in Denmark mechanization is widely used

 - In Kenya, most farmers practice mixed farming while in Denmark dairy farming is highly specialized

 - In Kenya, most of the dairy products are consumed by the domestic market

-- In Kenya, dairy production is affected by variation in climate where in Denmark, dairy farming is least affected by variations in climate
+- In Kenya, dairy production is affected by variation in a climate wherein in Denmark, dairy farming is least affected by variations in climate

-- In Kenya, dairy cooperative movement is less developed where as In Denmark cooperative movement is highly developed
+- In Kenya, the dairy cooperative movement is less developed whereas In Denmark cooperative movement is highly developed

 If you have a comment or questions please do not hesitate to ask and comment